Fourth branch of instability of Stokes' wave and dependence of corresponding growth rate on nonlinearity

 \textit{Introduction. } Investigation of Stokes' wave solution (1D periodic wave propagating with constant velocity without change of shape, capillarity is neglected with respect to gravity) is a classical problem of hydrodynamics of ideal incompressible fluid and, perhaps, the first nonlinear solution of hydrodynamic problem in general~\cite{Stokes1847,Stokes1880}.
 It was conjectured by Longuett-Higgins~\cite{LHS1978-1} that the Stokes' wave becomes unstable when we approach the limiting Stokes wave (wave of the maximum amplitude, with formation of singularity on the crest).
-Specifically, for superharmonic instability (namely, instability with a wavelength shorter than the period/wavelength $\Lambda$ of the Stokes' wave) new branch of instability appears with increasing steepness $s=H/\Lambda$, defined as a ratio of a maximum swing $H$ of a wave (difference in surface elevation between the deepest point or trough and the crest) to $\Lambda$, at every extremum of a Hamiltonian (for the first two branches of superharmonic instability see~\cite{Tanaka1983,Saffman1985,LHT1997}, the third one was confirmed in~\cite{KLSD2023}).
+Specifically, for superharmonic instability (namely, instability of a perturbation with a wavelength shorter than the period/wavelength $\Lambda$ of the Stokes' wave) new branch of instability appears with increase of steepness $s=H/\Lambda$, defined as a ratio of a maximum hight $H$ of a wave (difference in surface elevation between the deepest point of trough and the crest) to $\Lambda$, at every extremum of a Hamiltonian (for the first two branches of superharmonic instability see~\cite{Tanaka1983,Saffman1985,LHT1997}, the third one was confirmed in~\cite{KLSD2023}).
 Recently~\cite{PNAS2023} it was shown that both subharmonic and superharmonic instabilities become equally important when we approach the limiting Stokes' wave with steepness $s_{max}$.

 In the recent paper~\cite{KLSD2023} the detailed investigation of the superharmonic instability was presented.
-It was possible to show that for small growth rates $\lambda < 1$ right after the passing of every threshold in steepness $s_n$ (here $n$ is the number of instability branch), corresponding to another extremum of a Hamiltonian, and appearance of a new instability branch, the universal dependence can be proposed.
+It was possible to show (we investigate instability of small perturbations in a linear approximation, thus looking for exponential growth $\sim \E^{\lambda t}$ at the initial stage of instability development) that for small growth rates $\lambda < 1$ right after the passing of every threshold in steepness $s_n$ (here $n$ is the number of instability branch), corresponding to another extremum of a Hamiltonian, and appearance of a new instability branch, the universal dependence can be proposed.
 The data from the first three branches of superharmonic instability was used for a nonlinear least squares fit of the following form: